 Strong writers need not fear as they already set themselves apart in this regard.

-Take an excerpt from Ezra Pound or with sufficient courage from Finnegan's Wake and realize the distinction is far more qualitative than quantitative.
-The justifiable anxiety of course as with all things generative AI is that the mediocre and average and rote will be supplanted.
-Those who strive for excellence need not fear.
+Take an excerpt from Ezra Pound or (with sufficient courage) from Finnegan's Wake and realize the distinction is far more qualitative than quantitative.

 This is not to say that perhaps another AGI leap is on the horizon, but we are hitting a local limit with the underlying mechanism of LLMs.